fkoehler42/override/level02/walkthrough.md

 this buffer.

-Here, the vulnerability comes from `printf` which is called at the end of the program, when the password provided is different from the one of `.pass`, and only takes one argument, the username coming from the standard input.
-We will use a python script ('Ressources' folder attached) to dump the stack thanks to a format string attack.
+Here, the vulnerability comes from `printf` which is called at the end of the program, when the password provided is different from the one of `.pass`, and only takes one argument, the username acquired from the standard input.
+We will use a python script ('Resources' folder attached) to dump the stack thanks to a format string attack.
 By doing so, we hope to reach the buffer used to read the content of the `.pass` file.
 Let's try this !

 ## Exploit